DragonSenses/Curiosity/Rust/ch-7/ch07-04-bringing-paths-into-scope-with-the-use-keyword.md

 ### Using Nested Paths to Clean Up Large `use` Lists

-If we’re using multiple items defined in the same crate or same module, listing each item on its own line can take up a lot of vertical space in our files.
+If we're using multiple items defined in the same crate or same module, listing each item on its own line can take up a lot of vertical space in our files.
 For example, these two `use` statements bring items from `std` into scope:

 <span class="filename">Filename: src/main.rs</span>